Frequently Asked Questions About Our Acupuncture Services

-If you have an HSA account, you can use it to pay for treatments.
+If you have an HSA or FSA account, you can use it to pay for acupuncture treatments.
 We are happy to provide itemized receipts for HSA or FSA purposes.

 For those not able to use insurance or HSA, we do offer affordable rates for payment at time of service so that patients can afford to get the amount of care they need.
 We accept all major credit cards and cash as forms of payment.
 Additionally, we do offer package discounts.

 What are the out of pocket rates for acupuncture?